outpaddling/LPJS/README.md

 With LPJS, you can even use multiple operating systems in the same cluster or grid.
-E.g., use RHEL on some nodes to run commercial software, Debian or FreeBSD for easy installation of open source software from huge package collections, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems, or OpenBSD for maximum security.
+E.g., use RHEL on some nodes to run commercial software, Debian or FreeBSD for easy installation of open source software from huge package collections, DragonFly BSD for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems, or OpenBSD for maximum security.
 Use the highly portable NetBSD to utilize hardware not supported by other platforms.